Jeffrey A. Krames

-Jeffrey A. Krames is an American author whose books have been translated into more than 36 languages.
+Jeffrey Krames is an American author whose books have been translated into more than 36 languages.
 Before 2020, Krames established his own "publishing and literary agency", JK Literary Services.
 Krames is the former editor-in-chief of Portfolio, the business book imprint of The Penguin Group and the former Vice President and head of the trade division of McGraw-Hill.

 Early life and education

 Krames was born on September 5, 1964, and raised in New York City.
 He attended the Bronx High School of Science before going on to college in upstate New York at age 16.
 He graduated magna cum laude from State University of New York at Albany.
 He is a direct descendant of German and Polish Holocaust survivors.

 Career

 He joined publisher Prentice-Hall as a sales representative in the midwest region.
 After being promoted to marketing manager in 1984, Krames relocated to the New York area before being promoted to acquisitions editor in 1985.
 In that position he spearheaded the absorption of the Reston business book line into the Prentice-Hall publishing program.
 After two additional promotions, Krames left Prentice-Hall, which had now been acquired by Simon & Schuster to join publisher Dow Jones-Irwin in 1988, which at the time was still owned by Dow Jones & Co.
 In 1996 the McGraw-Hill Companies acquired all of Richard D. Irwin, which included the trade business book imprint Irwin Professional Publishing (the company had been sold to Times Mirror and had changed its name).
 At McGraw-Hill Mr. Krames served in a variety of positions, including Publisher of Investing & Finance before being promoted to Publisher of the Business Book division of the Professional Book Group.
 In 2006 he left McGraw-Hill to join the Penguin Group as Editorial Director of its Portfolio book imprint, where he continues to this day.